 Airport Handling Manual (AHM)

-The AHM provides guidelines and recommended practices covering entire airport operations, such as passenger, cargo & mail, aircraft handling, load control, management & safety, ground handling agreements, Ground Support Equipment (GSE) specifications and environmental specifications for GSE operations.
+Passenger Standards Conference Recommended Practice 1690 A providing industry-approved guidelines for airport operations, such as passenger, cargo & mail, aircraft handling, load control, management & safety, ground handling agreements, ground support equipment (GSE) specifications and ground operations training.

 IATA Ground Operations Manual (IGOM)